MWatty/the-office-memory-game-pet-edition/README.md

 ![MS2 The Office Memory Game](https://github.com/MWatty/the-office-memory-game-pet-edition/blob/master/assets/images/Mockup.png "MS2 The Office Memory Game")

 The Office Memory Game - Pet Edition is a memory game website.
 It's a traditional card flipping memory game.
-The game will appeal to all age group and animal lovers alike.
+The game will appeal to all age groups and animal lovers alike.
 It's simple and fun with a dollop of competition.

 ## Demo